ysfkel/HOCReact/property-recommendation.readme.md

     |___search-result.container

-##Description.
+## Description.
-  The conversation view consists of sub components / view each respresenting a ui components that prompt the user to enter a search criteria. each search criteria consists of 3 components.
+  The conversation view consists of sub components  each respresenting a search criteria. each search criteria consists of 3 components.

   * prompt.component - Renders a prompt on the UI that queries the user to enter a search  criteria
   * option.component - renders ui elements that provide options for the user to select in response to the question contained in the prompt.component component.
   * Select.component - This component renders the users selected option.
   Prompt.component

-       are the subcomponents on the conversation view.
-Each subcomponent directory consists of 3 components and  represents one stage of the conversation and can be in any of 3 states.
+  Each component can be in either of 3 states
-      Eg
-      The NearBy component consists of
-      option.component,
-      prompt.component and
-      select.component ,

-      and the component states are

-      editing : true or false
+  * editing : true or false  -  true if the component is in edit mode
-      selecting: true or false
+  * selecting: true or false -  true if the component is in selecting mode
-      selected: true or false
+  * selected: true or false  -  true if the component is in selected mode

+#### Editing mode
+  This mode is enabled when the user clicks on his response to a question in order to change his / her choice.
+This action sets editing = true by dispatching an action to the redux store via the edit() action dispatcher.
+  This action loads the options.component for the specified question in order for the user to select a different option

+#### Selecting mode:
+  This mode is enabled when the question is loaded for the first time in the conversation and the user has not yet made his / her selection.
+  When this attribute is set to true for a given question.
+The components options.component and promt.component for that question are rendered on the UI.
+When the user makes a selection this attribute is set to false to unload the options.component from the UI and load selected.component (which shows the users selection) into  the UI.

+#### Selected mode:
+  This mode is enabled when the user has selected a choice in response to a question.
+This unloads the options.component of and loads the selected.component for a particular question in the conversation

-      App states and Types
+### Types
-      View State
-      Used on the conversation component to manage the state of each conversation components  conversation components to render on the UI,

-      ViewStateType: Defines the conversation component states

 ## Running the application